AKrougly/SearchAndReplace/README.md

 The -s parameter allows you to specify the string to search for and the string to replace with.
 Example 1: old _str new _str - search and replace.
 Example 2: -s search _str - only searches and outputs to the terminal files and lines in which it is found.
+If a parameter contains multiple search and replace pairs, then a sequential search and replace is performed for each pair.